Join us at PAX East 2017!

 It's too early to say.

-Seven's economy system can be summed up in one sentence: One man's trash is another man's treasure.
+Seven's economic system can be summed up in one sentence: One man's trash is another man's treasure.

 It is your task to decide which item is the most important to you at any one time.